Applying for probate in Scotland

-If no companies or organisations have asked to see confirmation (or probate) and you don’t need to change the name on any property title deeds, then you don’t need to get confirmation.
+If no companies or organisations have asked to see confirmation (or probate) and you don’t need to change the name on any property title deeds, then you probably don’t need to get confirmation.

-Check if you need it
+Check you need confirmation

 Confirmation will usually be required if there is: